helemaalbigt/HingeButtons/README.md

 Quick prototype for hinged buttons comissioned by Road To VR.

 Our goal with this test was to make a hand tracking button designed around a 'flicking' affordance rather than a 'pushing' one, since the lack of haptics with hand tracking often results in users 'pulling back' too soon when trying to press pushable buttons.

+This prototype was put together in half a day and has plenty of room for improvement.
+The main area of improvement is in how button presses are registered, since the current system doesn't work very well with fast moving fingers or when fingers come down on the edge of a button.